QuietEvolver/mr_robogers_neighborhood/README.md

 Code: beepBoop();
 Expected Output: [0, 1, 2, 3, 4, 5]

+Test: "It should return an array of strings from 0 to the user's inputted number 5"
+Code: beepBoop(5);
+Expected Output: ["0", "1", "2", "3", "4", "5"]

 Test: "It should return 'Beep!' for a 1 input of the users array."
 Code:
 beepBoop(1);
 Expected Output: "Beep?"

-Test: "It should return a separate branch for each loop with more than 2 integers for a 1 input of the users array."
+Test: "It should return 'Beep!' for a 18 input of the users array."
 Code:
-beepBoop(1);
+beepBoop(18);
 Expected Output: "Beep?"